Karen S. Montgomery

-Karen Slater Montgomery (born August 23, 1935) is an American politician and artist from the state of Maryland.
-A Democrat, she served as the state senator for the Maryland State Senate from Maryland's 14th District, which includes parts of Silver Spring, Burtonsville, Olney, Barnesville, Brookeville, Laytonsville, and Damascus in Montgomery County in the Washington, D.C. suburbs.
+Karen Slater Montgomery (August 23, 1935 – June 21, 2026) was an American politician and artist from the state of Maryland.
+A member of the Democratic Party, she served as the state senator for the Maryland State Senate from Maryland's 14th District, which includes parts of Silver Spring, Burtonsville, Olney, Barnesville, Brookeville, Laytonsville, and Damascus in Montgomery County in the Washington, D.C. suburbs.
 She was elected in 2010 and reelected in 2014.
 From 2002 to 2010 she served as a member of the Maryland House of Delegates.
 She resigned from her senate position on January 1, 2016, because of vision problems that limited her ability to drive at night.

 Education and professional life

 Montgomery earned her undergraduate degree from Towson University and later a Master of Fine Arts degree from the George Washington University.
 She would serve as a part-time faculty member in the Fine Arts Department at George Washington University until 1987, also working at the Art Barn and the National Building Museum.
 In 1987, Montgomery switched careers to work in the non-profit sector for a number of organizations including the Olney Theatre Center, Arts for the Aging, and the Arthritis Foundation, from which she retired in 1999.
 Both prior to and since her election to public office, Montgomery has volunteered with a variety of community organizations related to the arts, women's issues, and people with developmental disabilities.

-She is married and has three grown children.
+She was married and has three grown children.
 One of her children has autism, which has driven Montgomery's involvement in community organizations that serve people with developmental disabilities, and her political advocacy related to the issue.